vishal2github/noAdvancedJava/Theoretical_Notes/Collection_framework/Collection_framework.md

 <br>

-### Collection framework
+### **Collection framework**

-+ A collection framework in Java is unified architecture that represents a collection of interfaces and classes.
++ Collection framework in Java is unified architecture that represents/provides a collection of interfaces and classes to manage objects.
-+ It helps in managing (storing/processing) data efficiently.
++ It helps in managing (storing/processing) objects (data) efficiently.
++ Program keeps data into objects and objects will be managed by collection framework.
++ Program will call methods of these interfaces to manage obejcts.
 + If a program is creating the multiple objects from same class then array is better option.
 + If that object is storing data (and not part of UI) and object's total creation quantity is unknown, then collection framework is to be considered.
 + Collection framework's purpose is to store/manage the obejct's reference, in other words, to store/manage objects in memory.